Skip to main content Skip to secondary navigation

 Management (SDC-M)

-The SDC-Management (SDC-M) track (downloadable as a pdf) prepares students for engineering and management roles in all phases of the development of major facilities, including heavy, industrial, and building construction.
+The SDC Management track/concentration prepares students for engineering and management roles in all phases of the development of major facilities, including heavy, industrial, and building construction.
 It emphasizes management techniques useful in organizing, planning and controlling the activities of diverse specialists working within the unique project environment of the construction industry.

 SDC-M offers courses across multiple programs within and outside the Department of Civil and Environmental Engineering, covering topics such as: